Welcome to the Local Governing Body (LGB) section.

 As a dyslexic working in a STEM industry, I have a keen interest in the support and confidence we give our SEND children to approaching STEM subjects, allowing all students to identify and pursue their individual talents and passions.

 I have been a staff governor since July 2019 and am currently teaching year 6.
-I am in my sixth year of teaching and enjoy helping the children push themselves and progress through the year.
+I am in my seventh year of teaching and enjoy helping the children push themselves and progress through the year.

 Attendance at meetings 2020-21